Introduction

 Formation of new alliances

 In August 2024, an alliance was announced among three major Japanese automobile manufacturers, HONDA MOTOR (“Honda”), NISSAN MOTOR (“Nissan”), and MITSUBISHI MOTORS CORPORATION (“Mitsubishi Motors”).
 The three companies aim to standardise key components for EVs, including in-vehicle software, motors, and batteries.
-With the formation of this alliance, Japan’s automotive industry has been reorganised into two major groups: the Toyota group – which includes Suzuki, Mazda, Daihatsu, and SUBARU – and the three-company alliance of Honda, Nissan, and Mitsubishi.
+By late December, Honda and Nissan took a further step and announced that they have begun discussions on a potential merger (business integration), while Mitsubishi Motors indicated it might also participate.
+With the formation of this alliance or the possible merger, Japan’s automotive industry will be reorganised into two major groups: the Toyota group – which includes Suzuki, Mazda, Daihatsu, and SUBARU – and the three-company alliance of Honda, Nissan, and Mitsubishi.
 In the global EV market, US manufacturers like Tesla and Chinese companies such as BYD are making massive investments all over the world.
-Japanese automakers are attempting to counter this by forming strategic alliances with foreign EV makers in Japan and elsewhere.
+Japanese automakers are expected to engage in more M&A deals and collaborate with overseas EV manufacturers in order to counter this and remain competitive.

 Reasons for Japan’s delay in EV adoption